PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-09 11:32:11
+Last updated: 2024-04-09 11:32:48
-Random Quote: Get the keys and remove those chains from him, before you make me rue the day I raped your mother.  -  Roose Bolton
+Random Quote: I just want to stand on top of the Wall and piss off the edge of the world.  -  Tyrion Lannister